cjdev2/haskell-fundamentals/README.md

 ## Step by step guide to freer and mtl examples
 - [Prototypes](src/Maintainability/Prototypes)

+## Tooling
+### Hoogle
+Hoogle is a search engine for haskell packages.
+There is a hosted version at
+[hoogle.haskell.org](http://hoogle.haskell.org).
+You can also set up a local index.
+[Instructions here](http://cjpad.cj.com/hoogle)

 ## Quick Facts
 - Applicative is subclass of Functor
 - Alternative is subclass of Applicative